ApolloTang/mynote--misc/things-2-memorize-content/dev/typescript/configure-typescript-for-browser-app.md

 **Note 3:**

-Add "es2015" (minimum) so that typescript understand Javascript ES6 version for Javascript.
-Without it you will get errror such as:
+Add "es2015" (minimum) so that typescript can understand Javascript ES6 version for Javascript.
+Without it, you will get errrors such as:

 ```
 TS2318: Cannot find global type 'Array'.